nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Function: Display potential sellers by matching the demand of a buyer.
 Now, you can easily find properties that buyers are interested in!

-* Note: You can match a buyer only if a property has been added!
+* Note: You can match a buyer only if his/her property has been added!
 * Want to match using just a certain criterion?
 Fret not!
 Below are the different match commands.

 ###### Matching all fields of buyers to sellers. `match`